Rampur, Palpa

 The municipality was established on 18 May 2014 by merging the existing Gadakot, Gegha, Khaliban and Darchha Village Development Committees.
 At the time of the 2011 Nepal census it had a population of 11,515 people living in 2733 individual households.
-Now, it had a population of 35,396 people living in 8,134 individual households after merging Gadakot, Gejha, Khaliban and Darchha VDCs.
+Now, it has a population of 35,396 people living in 8,134 individual households after merging Gadakot, Gejha, Khaliban and Darchha VDCs.

 Tourism

 Kali Gandaki river flows through some villages of Rampur such as Gaudan, Dhakaldanda, Pyakluk at the edge of Talpokhara.
 Kali Gandaki itself is famous for rafting.
 Many tourists visit Rampur each year for rafting.
 Tourists can go for trekking as Rampur is surrounded by hills on all sides.
 The view of the mountain Makalu and Annapurna has added more beauty to Rampur.
 The tourism industry has not yet been developed because of a lack of resources.
 There is a widely known and famous place known as Talpokhara, which is a historical place from the point of view of tourism.
 In Talpokhara there is a temple and different parks to visit.
 If the temple and other resources are built-in the time that will be good for Rampur and as well as Nepal for economic development.
 At that temple Lord Shiva is worshiped in Mahashivaratri; most of the people go there to worship Lord Shiva as well as to visit Talpokhara.